mavryk-network/mavryk-protocol/docs/paris/tickets.rst

 - *Between implicit accounts*: Implicit accounts can transfer existing tickets they own to other implicit accounts with ``Transfer_ticket`` operation from their wallets.
-  For instance, ``octez-client`` can be invoked in the following way by an implicit account holder ``alice`` to transfer a ticket of amount ``10``, type ``string``, content ``"some ticket"`` and ticketer ``ticketer`` to another implicit account held by ``bob``.
+  For instance, ``mavkit-client`` can be invoked in the following way by an implicit account holder ``alice`` to transfer a ticket of amount ``10``, type ``string``, content ``"some ticket"`` and ticketer ``ticketer`` to another implicit account held by ``bob``.

 ::

-    octez-client transfer 10 tickets from alice to bob with entrypoint default and type string and content '"some ticket"' and ticketer 'ticketer'
+    mavkit-client transfer 10 tickets from alice to bob with entrypoint default and type string and content '"some ticket"' and ticketer 'ticketer'

 If the amount of the ticket ``"some ticket"`` owned by ``alice`` was greater than 10, this transfer would cause an automatic ticket split,